Omori (video game): Endings

-Alternatively, if the player ignores Basil on the final day, Sunny and his friends will wake up to discover that he has committed suicide.
-Depending on the player's choice, Sunny can then either kill himself with his knife or move away with his guilt still unabated.
+Alternatively, if the player ignores Basil on the final day, Sunny and his friends will wake up to discover that he has killed himself.
+Sunny then returns home and, depending on the player's choice, can either kill himself with his knife or move away with his guilt still unabated.
 This ending also occurs if the player has chosen to remain inside and avoid Kel.